whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 • Jewellery is governed by weight limits, not value

-• Even if jewellery value exceeds ₹75,000, no duty applies if weight is within limits
+• Even if jewellery value exceeds ₹75,000, no duty applies if the weight is within the 40g/20g limit

 Who Can Claim Gold & Baggage Exemptions?